TrungDS10/PLBAP/README.md

 **Training:**

-* Make sure your `model/model.py` file defines the `Model` class with input dimensions matching the embeddings in your JSON file (e.g., 640 for ESM, 384 for ChemBERTa, 1024 for ProtT5, 768 for Molformer,...).
+* Make sure your `model/model.py` file defines the `Model` class with input dimensions matching the embeddings in your JSON file (e.g., 1280 for ESM, 1024 for ProtT5, 768 for Molformer and ChemBERTa,...).
 * Run the training script:
     ```bash
     python main.py